MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cmfcribbonbuttonsgroup-class.md

 ### <a name="parameters"></a>Parametri
  [in] *lstButtons*
- Un elenco dei puntatori ai pulsanti che si desidera aggiungere.
+ Un elenco di puntatori a pulsanti che si desidera aggiungere.

 ##  <a name="cmfcribbonbuttonsgroup"></a>  CMFCRibbonButtonsGroup::CMFCRibbonButtonsGroup
  Costruisce un oggetto `CMFCRibbonButtonsGroup`.